Coronach, Saskatchewan

-Coronach /ˈkɒrənæk/ is a community in southern Saskatchewan, Canada near the Canada–US border.
+Coronach /ˈkɒrənæk/ is a town in southern Saskatchewan, Canada near the Canada–US border.
 It was founded in 1926 by the Canadian Pacific Railway and named after Coronach, the horse who had just won The Derby in England that year.
 Coronach was officially incorporated in 1928.

 History

 After its incorporation in 1928, the town's population teetered around 300, until about 1974 when the town discovered that they were to receive the Poplar River Power Project.
-This project brought many new citizens to the town to help with the building and operation of the Power Plant.
+This project brought many new citizens to the town to build and operate the Power Plant.
 The Poplar River Power Plant can be seen from a distance with the large smoke stack extending above the town.
 With the Poplar River Power Project also came the development of the Coronach Coal Mine, which provides the coal/fuel to the Power Plant.
-The Coal mine has had a few locations and a variety of owners; it is currently owned by Westmoreland Coal Company.
+The Coal mine has had a few locations and a variety of owners; Westmoreland Coal Company currently owns it.